Therapy Services

 Narcissistic abuse is often subtle—and deeply disorienting.

-It doesn’t always show up as overt control.
+It doesn’t always present as overt control.

-More often, it unfolds through emotional inconsistency, manipulation, gaslighting, and the gradual erosion of your sense of self.
+More often, it unfolds through emotional inconsistency, gaslighting, manipulation, and the gradual erosion of your sense of self.

 You may find yourself: